Numigi/odoo-account-addons/invoice_refund_not_earlier/README.rst

 As member of the group Accounting / Billing, I go to the form view of a journal entry.

-I click `ADD CREDIT NOTE` to create a reverse entry.
+I click on button ` CREDIT NOTE` to create a reverse entry.

 .. image:: static/description/journalentry.png